GomSpace/avr32-toolchain-builder/README.md

 The Makefile downloads, builds and installs everything.

-The only addition of this repo, compared to [kuhlix/avr32-toolchain](https://github.com/kuhlix/avr32-toolchain), is the possibility to execute the build in a container.
+The only two additions to this repo, compared to [kuhlix/avr32-toolchain](https://github.com/kuhlix/avr32-toolchain),
+are:

+  - Possibility to execute the build in a container (using `ubuntu-avr32-builder/Dockerfile`)
+  - Addition of alternative Makefile `Makefile.newlib-gs-1.16.mk` which uses the `newlib` of the [GomSpace/avr32-newlib](https://github.com/GomSpace/avr32-newlib) repo

 The `build-in-container` bash script creates a container image with the required build tools and then executes the build inside the docker container.
 It is not required to use the containerized build, although it might